-- Clear and up-to-date records of business transactions, policies, and procedures
+- Clear and up-to-date records of transactions, policies, and procedures

-- Retention of any operating agreements, licenses, and contracts, including all addendums and revisions
+- Having all paperwork on hand, operating agreements, licenses, and contracts, including all addendums and revisions

 External compliance requirements

-It’s safe to say that pretty much every aspect of doing business is regulated.
-Much of that regulation is managed through the process of filing reports or applying for permits and licenses.
-Zoning laws require developers to file environmental impact statements.
-Lawyers, doctors, teachers, and restaurant workers must have, and maintain, licenses valid in the jurisdiction where they work.
+It’s safe to say that businesses are regulated.
+Businesses meet these regulations by filing reports or applying for permits and licenses.
+Developers must file environmental impact statements to satisfy zoning laws.
+Additionally, lawyers, doctors, teachers, and restaurant workers must have valid licenses valid in the city or state where they work.

 - Employer Identification Number, or EIN